renleimlj/selpg-in-Go/README.md

 1. [filename] ---------- Read input from this file.

 1. If filename is not given, it will read input from stdin.
 Ctrl+D to cutout.

+## Use package flag

+Package flag can be used to analysis the command tag easily.

+* `flag.Usage = func(){}` is a function to output the defined command arguments and usage message.

+* `flag.XxxVar()` can be used to bound tag to a specified variable.

+* `flag.Parse()` can be used to analysis the command arguments and pass them into defined tags eventually.

+## Use package bufio

+Package bufio provides operations to achieve I/O with buffer memory.

+* `func NewScanner(r io.Reader) *Scanner` : NewScanner create and return a Scanner which reads data from r and the default cut-apart function is ScanLines.

+* `func NewReader(rd io.Reader) *Reader` : NewReader create and return a Reader which reads data from file rd.

 ## Test